danbalarin/web-audit/diploma-thesis/chapters/2-Existing-Solutions/5-Search-Engine-Optimisation.typ

 Although it requires site verification for full access, limited insights can be gleaned without source code access.
 For instance, using the public URL Inspection tool, auditors can check whether a page is indexed, view the rendered HTML, and identify any crawl errors or indexing issues.
 This information is vital for understanding how Google perceives a website and for diagnosing technical SEO problems that may hinder visibility.
+@palmer_seo_2022

 Screaming Frog SEO Spider is a widely used desktop program that functions as a website crawler, emulating the behaviour of search engine bots.
 By crawling a website, it collects data on various SEO elements, such as title tags, meta descriptions, headings, and status codes.
 It helps identify issues like duplicate content, broken links, missing meta tags, and improper use of directives like robots.txt and canonical tags.
 The tool operates without needing direct access to the website's backend, making it ideal for black-box SEO auditing.
-Its ability to analyse the site's architecture and internal linking structure provides insights into potential improvements in crawl-ability and user navigation.
+Its ability to analyse the site's architecture and internal linking structure provides insights into potential improvements in crawlability and user navigation.
+@palmer_seo_2022

 // Tools like Ahrefs, SEMrush, and Moz Pro offer comprehensive SEO auditing capabilities, combining site crawling with backlink analysis and keyword research.
 // These platforms have extensive databases of backlinks and keyword rankings, allowing auditors to assess a website's authority, link profile, and competitive positioning.